 MATERIALS AND METHODS

 The present study was conducted at Deonar abattoir, Mumbai, over a period of eleven months from March 2025 to January 2026.
 A total of 3,129 pig carcasses were examined during routine post-mortem inspection.
 All pigs presented for slaughter during the study period were included and subjected to systematic post-mortem examination.
 Carcasses and organs (liver, lungs, heart, spleen, and musculature) were examined by visual inspection, palpation, and incision as per standard meat inspection procedures (OIE, 2008).
-Parasitic lesions such as cysts were recorded based on location, number, and size.
+Parasitic lesions such as cysts were recorded based on location, number and size.
 Suspected parasitic materials were collected and identified morphologically using standard parasitological keys based on structural features and predilection sites (Soulsby, 1982; Taylor et al., 2016).
 Histopathological evaluation of miliary fibrotic hepatic lesions was undertaken, and specimens with equivocal morphology were subsequently subjected to molecular confirmation.
 Prevalence was calculated as per the formula described by Thrusfield (2005), while economic loss was calculated as described by Vaidya et al. (2018).
 Data were analyzed using descriptive statistics and expressed as percentages to evaluate infection prevalence and organ-wise distribution.
 A systematic literature review was conducted to compile published data on the prevalence of porcine helminths.
 Relevant studies were retrieved from PubMed, Scopus, and Google Scholar using predefined keywords.
 Studies reporting prevalence with clear sample size and infection data were included, while those lacking quantitative information were excluded (Moher et al., 2009).
 Extracted data included author, year, location, sample size, and number of positives.
-Where applicable, pooled prevalence estimates were derived using a random-effects model, and heterogeneity was assessed using the I² statistic (Higgins et al., 2004).
+Where applicable, pooled prevalence estimates were derived using a random-effects model and heterogeneity was assessed using the I² statistic (Higgins et al., 2004).

 RESULTS